Josh5/pi_doorbell/README.md

 You should see an output something like this: " */usr/local/bin/pi_doorbell* "

-So we will create another systemd unit for the Pi Doorbell Notifications by running this command:
+So we will create systemd unit for the Pi Doorbell Notifications by running this command:
 ```
-sudo nano /etc/systemd/system/pi-doorbell.service
+sudo nano /lib/systemd/system/pi_doorbell.service
 ```

-Populate the unit file with this:
+Populate the unit file with the following text (changing the path to pi_doorbell according to what was returned above):

 ```
 [Unit]